basha1985/Practice/README.md

 # batch17b-rr
-this is just now created public repo
+this is just now created public repo.